-- Tina McCallan is inviting 130 people to re-create Raphael’s “Lady with a Unicorn”
+- Tina McCallan invited 130 people to re-create Raphael’s “Lady with a Unicorn”

-- Painted in 1506, she will send participants an emailed square to paint at home, connecting people globally through creativity and breaking down the sense of isolation.
+- Painted in 1506, she sent participants an emailed square to paint at home, connecting people globally through creativity and breaking down the sense of isolation.

 - Inspired by the painting workshops of the 15th Century, where artists had assistants painting parts of the picture, McCallan invites the public to become not just the viewers but the artists themselves.

-- Each participant signs up to the project through the weblink above, they will then be sent a square of the painting to paint and instructions on how to submit it once finished.
+- Each participant signed up to the project through the weblink above, they were sent a square of the painting to paint and instructions on how to submit it once finished.

 - Their painted square must measure 10 cm x 10 cm and can be completed in any media.

-- Participants then take a photo of their finished square plus an optional selfie with it and upload it to the web link given on the emailed form.
-The painting will be reconstructed square by square and the final image will be uploaded to Tina’s website at https://www.tinamccallan.com
+- Participants then took a photo of their finished square plus an optional selfie with it and uploaded it to the web link given on the emailed form.
+The painting was reconstructed square by square and the final image will be uploaded to Tina’s website.

 - Each participant gets an image of the finished painting and a place in Re-creation History!